Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ## Other

 ### void lcd_enable_pwm_brightness(uint8_t pin, uint8_t pwm_frequency)
+Inits PWM for brightness
-Inits PWM brightness, frequency in `kHz`
+Frequency argument in `kHz`
 Should work even if you underclocked/overclocked the MCU

 ### void lcd_set_brightness(uint8_t duty_cycle)
 Sets the brightness level using PWM
 Duty cycle in % = brightness in %
+You have to call lcd_enable_pwm_brigthness first!

 ### void lcd_toggle_invert()
 Inverts all pixel values on the display, does NOT touch the framebuffer

 ### void lcd_shift_horizontally(uint8_t shift_amount)
 "Shifts" all pixels on the display, does NOT touch the framebuffer
-Pixels that are moved outside overflow to beggining
+Pixels moved outside at the end overflow to the beggining

 ### void lcd_flip(uint8_t horizontally, uint8_t vertically)
 Flips the display content horizontally/vertically, does NOT touch the framebuffer